Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Methods

-In the catalogs, the proper motion in right ascension is typically provided as $\mu_{\alpha}^* = \mu_{\alpha} \, \cos \delta$, where the factor $\cos \delta$ accounts for the convergence of meridians toward the celestial poles, ensuring that the angular displacement along right ascension is expressed in true arc length on the sky.
+In astrometric catalogs, the proper motion in right ascension is typically provided as $\mu_{\alpha}^* = \mu_{\alpha} \, \cos \delta$, where the factor $\cos \delta$ accounts for the convergence of meridians toward the celestial poles and converts the right ascension component into a true angular displacement on the celestial sphere.

 Two objects with proper motion vectors $\hat{\boldsymbol{\mu}}_n$ and $\hat{\boldsymbol{\mu}}_m$, located in the sky directions $\mathbf{\hat{n}}$ and $\mathbf{\hat{m}}$ are separated by an angular distance $\theta$, given by the dot product: